1960s DORIA Snowball Chandelier

 Designer: To be appraised.

-Other versions: Made in many forms and sizes; as a flush mount, a wall lamp, a sputnik chandelier and even as a table lamp.
+Other versions: This 1960s DORIA snowball chandelier exists in many forms and sizes.
+It was made as a flush mount, a wall lamp, a sputnik chandelier and even as a table lamp.

 Links (external links open in a new window)